TryMyHat/learn_cloud/README.md

 I believe a Udemy course is how I got on email mailing list gives 10 practice questions a week.
 It is months after I passed the exam, and I still click through these questions weekly, just to make sure I’m not losing what I’ve learned.
 And, of course, they offer additional classes, too. http://awspro.academy/sign-up-for-our-newsletter/

 I have taken the Solutions Architect Associate course from A Cloud Guru (https://acloud.guru/).
-I actually purchased the course during a www.udemy.com sale ($15), but it is also on sale right now on the acloudguru site for $29 (https://acloud.guru/learn/aws-certified-solutions-architect-associate ), for 22 hours of training.
+I actually purchased the course during a www.udemy.com sale ($15), but it has also been on sale on the acloudguru site for $29 (https://acloud.guru/learn/aws-certified-solutions-architect-associate ), for 22 hours of training.
 Because AWS is constantly updating, some of the lessons need to be updated, and there were of few sections where I gritted my teeth because we were not securing anything.
 But overall I thought it was worth the time and money.
 Sitting for the exam is only $150, too. https://aws.amazon.com/certification/certified-solutions-architect-associate/

 I did buy the book from Amazon, but used it more as a reference. (https://www.amazon.com/Certified-Solutions-Architect-Official-Study/dp/1119138558/ref=sr_1_1?ie=UTF8&qid=1492192041&sr=8-1&keywords=aws+solution+architect+book)
 There were a couple of online tests with it that I used.
 Helpful, but not nearly as good as taking the actual practice test you can purchase when you are purchasing the exam.
 Cloud Security Alliance(CSA) also has a certification, the CCSK.
 I don’t have that one yet, and will update this when I do.  https://cloudsecurityalliance.org/education/ccsk/#_overview

-CSA also joined forces with ISC2 on the Certified Cloud Security Professional (CCSP).
-Just what I need, another ISC2 cert.
-Let the beer bets on when I go ahead and get this begin! https://cloudsecurityalliance.org/education/ccsp/#_overview https://www.isc2.org/en/Certifications/CCSP
+CSA also joined forces with ISC2 on the Certified Cloud Security Professional (CCSP). https://cloudsecurityalliance.org/education/ccsp/#_overview https://www.isc2.org/en/Certifications/CCSP

-CompTIA has a certification, too.
-I am sure there are some situations where this would be an appropriate use of time, but I sure can’t think of any.

 ## Continued Learning
 AWS is announcing new services every day.
 You can find their announcements at https://aws.amazon.com/new/